 6.2.7.3 Secure Frame Counter (SFC) field

 The Secure Frame Counter field (SFC) contains a counter that is used to ensure the uniqueness of the nonce in a secure frame.
 AFor non-HRCP, a DEV shall not reuse a frame counter with the same time token, as described in 6.3.1.1, and key, as described in 8.3.5.
 For HRCP, a DEV shall not reuse a frame counter with the same key, as described in 8.3.5.
 TFor non-HRCP, the DEV shall initialize the SFC to zero for the first frame sent and increment it for each successive secure frame sent.
-For HRCP, the DEV shall initialize the SFC to zero for the first frame sent and increment it for each successive secure frame sent and each successive subframe sent in the aggregated frame.
+For HRCP, the DEV shall initialize the SFC value to zero for the first frame or subframe sent and increment it for each successive secure frame sent or each successive subframe sent in the aggregated frame.
+Only the SFC value of the first subframe is explicitly included in the transmitted aggregated frame.
 WFor non-HRCP, when the time token, as described in 6.3.1, is updated, the DEV shall reset the SFC to zero.
-For HRCP, the SFC shall be increased even when the time token is updated.
+For HRCP, the SFC value shall be increased even when the time token is updated.
 In the case where the DEV receives a new key, the DEV shall set the SFC to zero.

 Change the following paragraphs in clause 9a.2.4 (Nonce value) of 802.15.3-2016 as follows: